Tag: giving her space

 What Does Detachment Look Like?

-?
-Recognizing her unique experience and supporting her through it
+• Recognizing her unique experience and supporting her through it (instead of trying to fix it)

 This is what makes a man unshakeable.

-When you can hold this frame that allows her to be who she is—that’s when the pressure starts to lift.
+When you can hold this frame that allows her to be who she is, she feels the pressure lift.

 That’s when her need for physical space goes away because emotional space was provided.